megaease/easemesh/README.md

 #### 7.1.3 Step 4: Setup Database

 Petclinic needs to access database, the default is memory database.
-But in quick start, you need to prepare a Mysql database for the demo.
+But in the EaseMesh quick start, you need to prepare a Mysql database for the demo.

 Use the DB table schemes and records from [PetClinic example](https://github.com/spring-projects/spring-petclinic/tree/main/src/main/resources/db/mysql) to set up yours.